915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Binary floating\-point arithmetic holds many surprises like this.
-The problem with â0\.1â is explained in precise detail below, in the âRepresentation Errorâ section.
+The problem with “0\.1” is explained in precise detail below, in the “Representation Error” section.
 See [Examples of Floating Point Problems](https://jvns.ca/blog/2023/01/13/examples-of-floating-point-problems/) for a pleasant summary of how binary floating\-point works and the kinds of problems commonly encountered in practice.
 Also see